 Representatives of the local self-government informed the public through local media of the time and place of public consultations.
-Disclosure of draft EMP document finished on November 06th 2012 when the public meeting was held in city of Pozega.
+Disclosure of draft EMP document finished on December 12th 2012 when the public meeting was held in city of Arandjelovac.

-The meeting started according to schedule at 01 PM.
-EMP document was presented in detail to the interested attendees by the PERS representatives.
-There were 9 attendees on public consultation meeting in Pozega.
+There were 9 attendees on public consultation meeting in Arandjelovac.
 Two of them were local citizens.
-Among the others, there were local municipals, PERS representative, local environmental officer and designer's representative - civil and environmental engineers.
+Among the others, there were local municipals, PERS representative and local environmental officer.